angrybacon/doomsday-wiki/markdown/chapters/meandeck/matchups.md

 - **Gameplay**: a longer text on how to play the pre and post Doomsday parts of the matchup

-For reference, the document assumes a standard Doomsday list and should stay generic enough that it applies to all colors.
+For reference, the document assumes a [standard Doomsday list][decklists] and should stay generic enough that it applies to all colors.

-::decklist{path=meandeck.wub}
-::decklist{path=meandeck.ubr}
-::decklist{path=meandeck.ubg}
+[decklists]: /appendices/decklists

 ## Table of Contents